 A father and daughter have created one cool place to lay your head while giving new life to old train rolling stock.
 In northeast Iowa sits an old SOO Line caboose overlooking a horse pasture.
 Inside is cosy lodging with all of the amenities of home.

-On one of my California trips this year, I decided that instead of staying at a big fancy hotel, I’d lay down in an historic building fashioned into a bed and breakfast.
+On one of my California trips last year, I decided that instead of staying at a big fancy hotel, I’d lay down in an historic building fashioned into a bed and breakfast.
 The experience was so awesome that I’m going to give other offbeat accommodations a try on my next road trip.
 One place to find weird accommodations is Airbnb; that’s where you’ll find this caboose turned into a vacation rental house.

 Jim Dotzenrod drove by a line of 10 cabooses parked near his home in Decorah, Iowa, Insider reports.
 He passed by the cabooses several times until his curiosity really took off in 2016.
 Then he decided that he had to have one.
 But what do you do with a caboose?
 You can’t turn it into an RV, but you can turn it into a stationary home.
 And that’s what Jim and his daughter Danielle did.

 Jim couldn’t get one of the 10 parked cabooses, but Danielle’s then-partner found one at a nearby salvage yard.
 It was going to be scrapped for its iron, but for $US8,000 ($11,027) Jim was able to save it from getting cut up.
 He then spent another $US2,000 ($2,757) getting the 23,587 kg caboose home.
 It was brought to his property, where a short set of railroad tracks were set up for the caboose.

 The railcar was built in 1973 and served the SOO Line Railroad in the Midwest.
 In those days, cabooses were used on every freight train.
 A crew housed in the caboose would monitor the train ahead for failures or damage.
 They also checked for the shifting of cargo.